 Causes of Lower Stomach Pain in Men

-Kidney Stones: Although it affects women as well, kidney stones in men are a common occurrence.
+Although it affects women as well, kidney stones in men are a common occurrence.
 Also referred to as nephrolithiasis, they are symptomized by intense lower stomach pain and excruciating spasms which affect the back and the groin region.
 This is often accompanied by fever, chills, nausea, and blood in the urine.
-The occurrence is often attributed to diseases such as urinary tract infections (UTI), certain medication, or an improper diet.
+The occurrence is often attributed to diseases such as urinary tract infections (UTI), certain medications, or an improper diet.
 The usual treatment includes adequate hydration and exercises to pass off the stones.
-However, for the more severe cases, extracorporeal shock wave lithotripsy method is used to break off the larger kidney stones into smaller sizes, which can easily be passed off through the urethra.
+However, in more severe cases, extracorporeal shock wave lithotripsy method is used to break off the larger kidney stones into smaller sizes, which can easily be passed off through the urethra.

-Irritable Bowel Syndrome: Characterized by abdominal cramping, bloating, constipation, and diarrhea, in men it can cause severe discomfort and infrequent bowel movements.
+Characterized by abdominal cramping, bloating, constipation, and diarrhea, it can cause severe discomfort and infrequent bowel movements in men.
 Although it is disabling and painfully distressing, irritable bowel syndrome can be kept in control by sticking to a proper diet, or by taking medicines, and by managing stress.

 Other possible causes are Crohn's Disease, diverticulitis, hernia, lymphoma, gastroenteritis, abscess, muscular skeletal disorders, prostate infection, sexually transmitted diseases, pelvic adhesions, and even psychological factors like stress.
 Based on when the pain started, till how long it lasted, and the type of pain, treatment will be determined by the health care practitioner.